fzingg/hyperloop-showcase/README.md

-## Working with HyperReact Hot-reloader and Opal IRB
+##### Step 5.3.5: Working with HyperReact Hot-reloader and Opal IRB

-Before we go any further, let's install too fantastic tools written by Forrest Chang:
+Before we go any further, let's install two fantastic tools written by Forrest Chang:

 + [Opal Hot Reloader](https://github.com/fkchang/opal-hot-reloader)
 + [Opal Console](https://github.com/fkchang/opal-console)

-Opal Hot Loader is for pure programmer joy (not having to reload the page to compile your source) and the Opal console is incredibly useful to test how Ruby code compiles to JavaScript.
+Opal Hot Loader is for pure programmer joy (not having to reload the page to compile your source) and the Opal Console is incredibly useful to test how Ruby code compiles to JavaScript.

 We are also going to add the Foreman gem to run our Rails server and the Hot Loader service for us.